 TikTok – the app that started out as Musical.ly in the US and went through a (Kafka-like) metamorphosis overnight only to be introduced to us as ByteDance’s Tik-Tok.
 Its journey has taken a very melodramatic turn.
 While the app is every adult and teen’s sweetheart, it turns out the Trump administration is not quite a fan.

-The Chinese-owned video-making and sharing platform has also been caught up in concerns over potential state-backed censorship with tensions between the US and China escalating.
+The Chinese-owned video-making and sharing platform have also been caught up in concerns over potential state-backed censorship with tensions between the US and China escalating.
 But we’ll get to that later.

 The figures released from mobile data and analytics company AppAnnie show that TikTok has remained one of the top downloaded apps on charts this year as it did the previous year or year before that.

 And it continues to lead the free social app download rankings.

 Before we get to the ban, let’s dissect the app a little and have a look at the goods of this 16-second video-making/sharing app and understand what makes it so appealing.

 Chinese know TikTok as Douyin and it existed for the Chinese market long before it traveled to the US or other parts of the world.
 TikTok has over 800 million active monthly users with 300 million active users in China alone.

 Fun-fact: TikTok app’s logo is a fusion of the Musical.ly and Douyin logos.